zaki0929/raspimouse_game_controller/README.md

 ## logicool_cmd_vel.py

-This is a script to operate Raspberry Pi Mouse using Logicool Wireless Gamepad F710.
+This is a script for manipulating Raspberry Pi Mouse using Logicool Wireless Gamepad F710.
 With the X button pressed, you can publish the value of linear by pressing the up and down buttons, and angular values by pressing the right and left buttons.

 # tested on ...